 Sports & Manual/Manip Physiotherapist

-BSc Physiotherapy, Master of Health Admin, Sport Physiotherapy Dipoma, Fellow of the Canadian Academy of Manual Therapy, Certified GunnIMS, Certified Canadian Concussion Management Practitioner
+BSc Physiotherapy, Master of Health Admin, Sport Physiotherapy Diploma, Fellow of the Canadian Academy of Manual Therapy, Certified GunnIMS, Certified Concussion Management Practitioner

-Therese Leigh is an accomplished physiotherapist with over 20 years of clinical practice.
+Therese Leigh is an accomplished physiotherapist with over 25 years of clinical practice.
 She is involved locally with the Whistler Athletes Center/ Canadian Sport Institute in developing better care for our athletes at all levels of competition.
-Therese was the Lead Physiotherapist/Rehab Co-ordinator with the Canadian Ski Cross National Team, but is now focusing on clinical practice in Whistler.
+Therese is currently the Lead Physio/Paramedical co-ordinator for the National Canadian Snowboard Slopestyle and Big Air team.
+Prior to this she was the Lead Physiotherapist/Rehab Co-ordinator with the Canadian Ski Cross National Team, and a traveling therapist with Alpine Ski racing.

 Immediately upon graduation from UBC in 1994, Therese began working with a variety of sports teams, including road and mountain cycling, soccer and volleyball as well as completing post graduate diplomas in Manipulative Therapy and Sports Therapy.
 In 2004 Therese completed her Master’s of Health Administration which included a research project; Clinical Practice Guidelines for the Treatment of Whiplash Associated Disorders.
 She has been a guest lecturer at UBC and various national conferences speaking on the value of exercise, manual therapy and education for successful treatment of whiplash.
 Recently, Therese completed extensive training in vestibular/concussion diagnosis and rehabilitation and has incorporated this into her practice.